 I have my students do this via google docs.
 The first PBL of the year, we fill this out as a class.
 When we do this as a class, I will prompt and guide students to keep the conversation going.
 The second project, students do this in a shared google sheet, with each group owning one tab within the spreadsheet.
 Groups are encouraged to “troll” (read and steal) each other’s ideas.
 Even better, I can formatively assess student understanding as this document evolves over time.

-I use this spreadsheet with my students (thank you London Jenks of Thermopolis, WY).
+I use the spreadsheet in figure 1 with my students (thank you London Jenks of Thermopolis, WY).
 In my attempts to give students more options, they don’t have to use this spreadsheet- they can use their own documents or online organization systems (trello.com is really cool).
 However, they must contain the components of the spreadsheet.

 My first year, I had my students fill in an additional day-to day task list on top of the spreadsheet.
 It was an experiment - I felt like the spreadsheet wasn’t quite enough.
 There’s a fine balance between not enough support and too much, and I felt like doing both was too much at times - some of my students honestly could have maybe used that extra support on top of the spreadsheet to help them better delegate tasks, but overall students got frustrated with the extra paperwork with such short class times (55 minute periods).
 I don’t blame them.